Welcome to the Graduate Program in Liberal Studies

 What exactly is Liberal Studies and who pursues this degree?

-Loyola's graduate program in liberal studies seeks students with a broad spectrum of interests and experience who desire to further their education by engaging in an intellectual dialogue with professors from a wide variety of fields who are first and foremost passionate about what they teach.
-The program seeks to offer both breadth and depth in courses linked to each other by the liberal-arts tradition of intellectual rigor and eloquence of expression which is the hallmark of a Jesuit education.
+Our students enter into an intellectual dialogue with professors from a wide variety of fields who are first and foremost passionate about what they teach.
+The program offers; courses linked to each other by the liberal-arts tradition of intellectual rigor and eloquence of expression which is the hallmark of a Jesuit education.

-What topics do we study?
+What topics will I study?